dij0s/PETAL/thesis/bachelor_thesis.typ

 #highlight("TODO: décrire dans ce chapitre les données et autres à disposition?")
 Hence, assisting users in energy planning requires a solution that can gather relevant data sources, analyze and present the current energy landscape of the municipality and provide actionable recommendations tailored to the context of the municipality while ensuring compliance with the legislation and guidelines that apply to said municipality.

-Besides that, it had been requested that the user interface has a map showcasing the assessed datapoints within the municipality as well as for the AI to be able to _remember_ the user's preferences and past interactions to have the answer better fit what the user expects.
+Besides that, it had been requested that the user interface has a map showcasing the assessed data points within the municipality as well as for the AI to be able to _remember_ the user's preferences and past interactions to have the answer better fit what the user expects.

 These initial requirements established the basis for the project.
 As the solution was evaluated with supervisors on a weekly basis, additional requirements emerged gradually shaping the solution to enhance the overall solution and meet the needs of energy planning.